Are you a resident from the town of SameVille, where everyone looks and acts alike?

 For picture books, I believe artwork is one of the most important elements, and this book's artwork does the story justice.
 It fosters insight and allows children's imaginations to blossom.
 For example, the various children are all illustrated beautifully, using digital illustrations, making the artwork literally pop up out of the book.
 The text is generally written in black, but the word YOU comes in the colour red.
 Along with all the words children should use to describe themselves.
 This clever use of colour makes these words memorable.

-I find the best part about the book to be the differences among the children.
+I find the best part of the book to be the differences among the children.
 Some with physical disabilities, others who appear a little eccentric, and still others with racial or cultural differences.
 Including all of these children means that no child will ever feel left out.

 I love to read and I am a professional editor, who understands how stories should work.
 I hope to contribute in meaningful ways to authors and the general reading community, so good books can get into the hands of readers.